Root Canals and Endodontics

 Root Canal Solutions in Boise

-The crown of the tooth which is the part of the tooth you can see in the mouth and the root system which extends down into the bone of the jaw and anchors the tooth into position in the mouth.
+A tooth is composed of two parts: the crown of the tooth which is the part of the tooth you can see in the mouth and the root system which extends down into the bone of the jaw and anchors the tooth into position in the mouth.

 These two parts are composed of sub structures that include:

-• Enamel (the hard outer shell that coats the tooth)
+- Enamel: the hard outer shell that coats the tooth.

 The root canal system contains the dental pulp and extends from the tooth crown all the way down to the end of the root.
 A single tooth can have more than one root canal.